The influence of Ancient Egypt on British culture has been long-lasting and widespread.

 The columns are characteristic of architecture from Amarna, an archaeological site of the capital city built under the pharaoh Akhenaten.
 The site was excavated during the 1920s and 1930s and inspired many architects.

-Later used as a Mecca Bingo and now on our Heritage at Risk Register, the exterior of the building is London’s only Egyptian-style cinema to survive.
+Later used as a Mecca Bingo, the exterior of the building is London’s only Egyptian-style cinema to survive.

 The former Carreras cigarette factory is one of London’s finest Egyptian-style buildings.

 Originally built between 1926 and 1928, the façade was described as a ‘copy of the Temple of Bubastis, the cat-headed goddess of Ancient Egypt’.
 Whilst this is possible, it’s more likely that this was claimed to create a link with one of the company’s best-known cigarette brands: the Black Cat.

 The factory was sold in 1959 for office conversion and renamed Greater London House in 1961.
 By 1962, all Egyptian details had been removed, but in 1996, a new owner restored the building using the original plans.

 Known locally as ‘the Egyptian House’, the former Maidstone Waterworks buildings at East Farleigh are one of only a few buildings associated with water in the Egyptian style.

 Designed by civil engineer James Pilbrow, an inscribed plaque suggests it was built in 1860.

 Pilbrow was a Fellow of the Society of Antiquaries of London, and it’s probably through these interests that he became familiar with Ancient Egyptian architecture.

 4. The Old Synagogue, Canterbury, Kent